WhiteflagProtocol/whiteflag-standard/wf-specification.md

 Each account should be identified by sending an `A(0)` initial authentication message, before sending any other message.
 Any message sent by an account before that account has sent an `A(0)` messages, may be considered unauthenticated by recipients.
+The same is the case for any message sent after an A(0), but before an A(1) message: these messages may be consired unauthenticated.

-If an account uses multiple addresses, the `A(0)` message must be sent using the address corresponding with public key from which all other addresses can be deterministically derived.
-For recipients to be able to derive those address, a `K(3)2` message referencing the `A(0)` message must be sent, containing the chain code for child key derivation.
+Although supported, deterministic keys and addresses should normally not be used for Whiteflag.
+If an account uses deterministic addresses, the `A(0)` message must be sent using the address corresponding with public key from which all other addresses can be deterministically derived.
+For recipients to be able to derive those address, a `K(3)01` message referencing the `A(0)` message must be sent, containing the chain code for child key derivation.

 #### 5.1.2 Validating Authentication Information